 The Moovweb XDN makes the process of having a speedy, headless Magento store super simple, from development and deployment to easy rollbacks.
 The best thing is you can do it for any modern headless frontend: Next, Nuxt, React, SAP/Spartacus, React Storefront, Vue Storefront—we support all of them.

+Speed and conversion lift.
 Conversion rate increase and organic traffic lift, when combined, generate a synergistic effect for your eCommerce site, which will directly translate into revenue.
 By running a faster store you are not only getting higher in the SERP.
 In more competitive markets it actually means your competitors are losing traffic to your website.
 Websites on the XDN see a 15-30% average boost to conversion rates and search traffic.

+Collaboration.
 Every time you write new code, a pre-production environment is automatically generated.
 Your QA people and business stakeholders can test it and provide feedback before the code is even merged in.

+True A/B testing.
 A/B tests will slow down your website.
 There would be no point in having a website optimized for speed and then A/B tests basically ruin your efforts.
 With the Moovweb XDN you have the full ability to experiment on your website but still have it instantaneous.
 For example, you can do canary deploys—just to 5% of the users.
 With the XDN, you write route rules like you write your application and you have full control over traffic splitting.

 The XDN also comes with performance monitoring and dashboards to track it all.

+Unlimited Scale.
 Even on Black Friday, the Moovweb XDN will scale automatically to absorb increased traffic to your store.
 With one third of US shoppers visiting a website on the XDN each month, you know you are in good hands.

+Security.
 The XDN is enterprise ready, PCI Level 1 DSS certified with WAF, DDoS and bot-mitigation supported out of the box.

 How successful stores do it: AKIRA’s instant Magento 2 store on the Moovweb XDN